hectorpefo/prepublication/_posts/2020-07-17-Catch-Yertle.md

 # adjust for overshooting 10mi
 tortoise_finish_time = minute - (distance - 10) / (1/minute)

 # Hare runs at 1.25/minute similarly.
-We tweak his start time
+We loop over start times
-# (h0) until his finish time matches Tortoise's.
+# (h0) until the finish time matches Tortoise's.
 We identify
 # the ballpark with a coarse h0Delta, and then manually refine
-# as we start with a h0 near the actual value.
+# as we start with an h0 near the actual value, as here:

 h0Delta = 1/100000000
 h0 = 3.58333